-3 Related Work
+3. Related Work

 Dimensionality reduction is a well established approach in data mining and information retrieval.
-One sort of the most well-known techniques is feature selection, like mutual information, information gain and χ^2 statistic [18].
-In general, established feature selection methods ignore the co-occurrence between features, which exists obviously in textual data sets.
+One sort of the most well-known techniques is feature selection, like mutual information, information gain and χ^2 statistic [20].
+In general, established feature selection methods ignore the dependency between features, which exists obviously in textual data sets.
 Furthermore it is difficult for feature selection to deal with multi-label problems.
 Another sort of dimensionality reduction techniques is feature transformation/mapping.
 A representative approach is latent semantic indexing [6], which uses singular value decomposition (SVD) to find the principal components of term-document matrices.
-However, this method is unsupervised and thus the found dimensions are not necessarily relevant when employing labels of data.
+However, this method is unsupervised and thus the found dimensions are not necessarily relevant with class labels.

 Our approach is a supervised feature mapping method.
-Our framework considers the co-occurrence between features and handles multi-labeled problems in a natural way.
-Similar methods are the canonical correlation analysis (CCA) [9], partial least square (PLS) and linear discriminant analysis (LDA) [16].
+It considers the co-occurrence between features and handles multi-labeled problems in a natural way.
+Similar methods are the canonical correlation analysis (CCA) [10], partial least square (PLS) and linear discriminant analysis (LDA) [18].
 LDA aims to find transformation directions that maximize distances between class means and minimize variances within classes.
 However, LDA can only handle the single-label problems.
 PLS and particularly CCA are classical statistical methods and measure the linear correlation between two multidimensional data sets (e.g. inputs and outputs).
 The difference of both methods is that in CCA the correlation is normalized by variances within two data sets.
-However, for these two methods the number of transformation directions are limited to the smallest dimensionality of two data sets.
-This limitation is not in our approach.
+Compared to CCA, our approach considers additionally hierarchical structure of output space, when optimizing directions with respect to normalized correlations.

-The resulting feature representations with our framework are usable for any problem settings in data mining and information retrieval.
+The resulting feature representations with our approach are usable for any problem settings in data mining and information retrieval.
 In particular for hierarchical classification one can add the information of the class taxonomy to the loss function as suggested in Sec.
 2.5.
-However, none of the former hierarchical classification approaches [12, 13, 8, 1, 14, 4, 7, 3] does directly influence the employed feature space using a class hierarchy like our new framework.
+However, none of the former hierarchical classification approaches [13, 14, 8, 1, 15, 4, 7, 3] does directly influence the employed feature space using a class hierarchy.
 Another conceptual difference is that we use the information about the specificity of the classes as well as the information about the similarity between classes.

-Empirical Study
+4. Empirical Study

+4.1.
 Data Sets

-In order to demonstrate the advantages of the introduced framework, we evaluated our methods on two real-world data sets.
+In order to demonstrate the advantages of the introduced approach, we evaluated our methods on two real-world data sets.
 The first is the Reuters Corpus Volume 1 (RCV1) which consists of 806,791 English news stories.
 We randomly chose 10,000 documents from this data set having 31,613 class labels.
 These class labels refer to a class hierarchy of 81 classes, 64 leaf classes and 17 inner classes.
 The depth of the tree is 4 and each topic is represented by at least 20 documents.
-In all 10,000 examples occur 9,705 different words.
+In all 10,000 documents occur 9,705 different words.
 The second data set is derived from the Swiss-Prot[2] protein database that contains textual annotations of proteins.
 The entries in Swissprot provide links to the class system of Gene Ontology (GO) [5] which is used as a class hierarchy.
 We selected the subtree "Oxido-reductase" from GO, which contains 125 categories.
 The corresponding entries in Swissprot comprise 8,335 proteins having 18,955 labels.
 The class hierarchy has also a maximum depth of 4 and provides 94 leaf classes and 31 inner classes.
 For each category, there are at least 10 entries available.
 This document collection contains 10,404 different words.
 For both data sets, we derived an original feature space of word vectors by dropping the words being contained in less than 5 documents and afterwards applied TFIDF.
+The output space of labels is a subset of $\{-1,1\}^{N \times |\mathcal{C}|}$ (see Def.
+2.1 (3)).